hash-wls/HashWLS/README.md

-The datasets and source code of Sketching Graphs with Continuous Attributes.
+The datasets and source code of Learning-Free Continuous-Attribute Graph Embedding via Locality-Sensitive Hashing.

 The steps of running the experiments: